urbit/create-landscape-app/README.md

 Clone this repository and run `npm start`.
 In order to run your application on your ship, you will need Urbit v.0.8.0 or higher.

+On your Urbit ship, if you haven't already, mount your pier to Unix with `|mount %`.

 # Using

 ### `npm start`